 Things took off once the team brought the Form 2 3D printer in-house.
 In addition to prototyping designs, Konkel found areas to apply 3D printing in production.
 Printing volume increased so much that six months later the company ordered a second printer.

 “We currently run both Formlabs printers at a minimum of 40 hours a week,” Konkel said.

 Printing parts was a quick, low-risk solution for testing and implementing ideas for boosting efficiency, from saving time and money by creating replacement parts in-house, to discovering creative solutions that fundamentally changed how the company organizes the factory floor.

-3D printing the alignment pins alone saved significant time and costs from outsourcing the parts in nylon.
+Nylon 3D printing the alignment pins alone saved significant time and costs from outsourcing the parts.

 “We had been previously sourcing [the pins] from a machine shop with a large minimum order quantity of 1,200, turned on a lathe out of nylon.
 Now, we're able to circumvent that, and literally cut the price in half,” Konkel said.